hongrui16/3DHandPoseEstimation/README.md

 # DenoisingDiffusion3DHandPoseEstimation
-This a code implementation for 3D hand pose estimation, and some parts of the work are based on the paper titled ["Denoising Diffusion for 3D Hand Pose Estimation from Images"](https://arxiv.org/abs/2308.09523).
+This a code implementation for 3D hand pose estimation, which contains a bunch of networks.
 <!--
 ## Install library packages
 ```pip install -r requirements.txt``` -->